-Reading and Discussion has resumed for the Fall.
+Reading and Discussion has resumed.

 The Quaker practice of ‘Worship Sharing‘ is a “mix of worship and discussion” that focuses on specific topics, themes, or questions (Kelly, 2015).
 It facilitates sharing and exploration more deeply than in a typical conversation or discussion.
 “It seeks to draw us into sacred space, where we can take down our usual defenses, and encounter each other in “that which is eternal”” (FCG, 2018).